SOMIM: An open-source program code for the numerical Search for Optimal Measurements by an Iterative Method: License Agreement

 \section{License Agreement}

-\program\ is an open-source code that, for a given set of statistical operators, implements a Search for Optimal Measurements by using an Iterative Method. \copyright\ 2007 K.L.
-Lee, W.K.
+\program\ is an open-source program that, for a given set of statistical operators, implements a Search for Optimal Measurements by using an Iterative Method.
+Copyright \copyright\ 2007, 2010 K.L.
+Lee, J.W.
+Shang, W.K.
 Chua, S.Y.
 Looi and B.-G. Englert.

-\program\ is free software: You can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 as published by the Free Software Foundation.
+\program\ is a free software.
+You can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 as published by the Free Software Foundation.

 \program\ is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR PARTICULAR PURPOSE.
 See the GNU General Public License at \url{http://www.gnu.org/licenses/} for details.